-Operating Expenses - \$9,738
+Operating Expenses - \$26,820

 These include the hard costs of implementing the program successfully, and cover communications, digital platforms and software applications, and are based on current Interface expenses.
-Additional costs include the production of marketing materials for the county-wide outreach to community-based organizations, stipends and materials for trainings and exercises, and the fees associated with FEMA training, as researched by staff and a VOAD Executive Committee member.
+Additional costs include the production of marketing materials for the county-wide outreach to community-based organizations.

-Indirect (Modified Total Direct Costs) - \$9,319
+Indirect (Modified Total Direct Costs) - \$25,686